Best Table Top Patio Heater: Top 7 Tabletop Outdoor Heaters Reviewed

-Second, you can move these heaters around wherever you go on your patio.
+- Second, you can move patio heaters around wherever you go on your patio.
 During the off-season, you can quickly bring a table-top heater indoors instead of worrying about heater covers, rain, wind, snow, and bird droppings.

 Top 7 Table Top Heaters in the UK

 Are you in the market for a patio heater?
 You’re not alone, as we’ve been doing a bit of comparison shopping of our own.